 - Clinical costing

-There is also opportunity to recruit additional experts and to build capacity in this important area of health information.
+There is also opportunity to recruit additional experts, and to build capacity in this important area of health information.
 In addition to the NCCC team, a number of AHSRI staff have considerable experience with casemix system development and its use in the evaluation of programs and the analysis of outcomes.
-View full staff profiles.